sebsauvage/Shaarli/doc/md/Troubleshooting.md

 Login form is protected against brute force attacks: 4 failed logins will ban the IP address from login for 30 minutes.
 Banned IPs can still browse links.

-To remove the current IP bans, delete the file `data/ipbans.php`
+- To remove the current IP bans, delete the file `data/ipbans.php`

-### List of all login attempts

-The file `data/log.txt` shows all logins (successful or failed) and bans/lifted bans.
-Search for `failed` in this file to look for unauthorized login attempts.
+- To list all login attempts, see `data/log.txt` (succesful/failed logins, bans/lifted bans)

+## Browser issues

+### Redirection issues (HTTP Referer)

+Depending on its configuration and installed plugins, the browser may remove or alter (spoof) [HTTP referers](https://en.wikipedia.org/wiki/HTTP_referer), thus preventing Shaarli from properly redirecting between pages.
+Referer settings are available by browsing `about:config` and are documented [here](https://wiki.mozilla.org/Security/Referrer). `network.http.referer.spoofSource = true` in particular is known to break some functionality in Shaarli.

+### Firefox, localhost and redirections

+`localhost` is not a proper Fully Qualified Domain Name (FQDN); if Firefox has been set up to spoof referers, or only accept requests from the same base domain/host, Shaarli redirections will not work properly.
+To solve this, assign a local domain to your host, e.g. `localhost.lan` in your [hosts file](https://en.wikipedia.org/wiki/Hosts_(file)) and browse Shaarli at http://localhost.lan/.

 ## Hosting problems